What Is Local Search Marketing and How to Win More Local Customers

 What Is Localised Search?

-Localised search refers to the process by which search engines like Google deliver results tailored to a user’s geographic location.
+Localised search refers to the process by which search engines like Google deliver results tailored to a user’s geographic location, and local search engine optimization is the discipline focused on improving visibility in those results.
 It covers appearances in Google Search, Google Maps, the local pack, and even AI assistants like Siri or Google Assistant when location is a ranking factor.

 Most local queries follow a “what + where” structure.
 The searcher combines a service or product with a location modifier: